derrickbozich/dumb-facts/README.md

-# dumb-facts
+# random-facts

- Dumb Facts is a site where users can share dumb facts
+ Random Facts is a site where users can share random facts

  To install: clone this repository, run bundle install, migrate the tables and use rack to view the content in your browser